nbinuani/AWS-cli-GDELT/GdeltAWS/README.md

   1. Add a new spark interpreter named it Spark-cassandra from spark interpeter group.

-  2.Add spark.cassandra.connection.host and set the docker cassandra ip address (You can use the below command on the cassandra master node to see all connection)
+  2. Add spark.cassandra.connection.host and set the docker cassandra ip address (You can use the below command on the cassandra master node to see all connection)

     docker network inspect bridge

-  3.Now add in dependency or maven zeppelin the follow artifact
+  3. Now add in dependency or maven zeppelin the follow artifact

     com.datastax.spark:spark-cassandra-connector-2.11:2.0.7